appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 4. Raise a pull request

-First of all, commit the changes with the message `Added Slovak translations` and push it.
+First of all, commit the changes with the message `Added XXX OAuth2 Provider` and push it.
 This will publish a new branch to your forked version of Appwrite.
-If you visit it at `github.com/YOUR_USERNAME_appwrite`, you will see a new alert saying you are ready to submit a pull request.
+If you visit it at `github.com/YOUR_USERNAME/appwrite`, you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.

 ## 🤕 Stuck ?
 If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord) and we'll be happy to help you out.